-The National Evaluation's Child and Family Outcomes Study seeks to describe characteristics of youth, young adults, and families, who are receiving System of Care, (SOC), services in expansion grantee sites and track their outcomes over time.

-The goal is to collect Child and Family Outcomes Study data on all eligible and consenting youth and caregivers receiving services within a SOC expansion and sustainability cooperative agreement site.
+The National Evaluation's Child and Family Outcomes Study seeks to describe characteristics of youth, young adults, and families, who are receiving System of Care (SOC) services in expansion grantee sites and track their outcomes over time.
+The goal is to collect Child and Family Outcomes Study data on all eligible and consenting youth and caregivers receiving services within an SOC expansion and sustainability cooperative agreement site.

-At the end of this training participants will be able to utilize this rating tool as well understand the data collection process.
+At the end of this training, participants will be able to utilize the CMHI rating tool as well as understand the data collection process.